 - Deploy an Instant-Clone Desktop Pool

-- Creating RDSH-Published Desktops and Applications
+- Deploying Published Desktops and Applications

-- Push a New Image to an Instant-Clone Desktop Pool
+- Update an Instant-Clone Desktop Pool

 - Configure Dynamic Environment Manager

-- Configure Unified Access Gateway
+- Deploy and Configure Unified Access Gateway

-- Configure Workspace ONE Access
+- Configure Workspace ONE Access – Part 1

 VMware Horizon is a centralized desktop virtualization solution that enables organizations to deploy virtualized desktop services like remote desktops and applications in the cloud or on-premise and provide those services to employees.
 Employees get a familiar, personalized environment that they can access from anywhere and on any device, and on the other hand, administrators benefit from centralized control, efficiency and security because the data is stored in the data center.

+In this post, I talked a bit about virtual desktop infrastructure (VDI) and discussed the benefits of virtual desktop infrastructure, and then pointed to the VMware Horizon.
 The latest release of VMware Horizon 8 includes new features that deliver extended service, better security, tool optimizations, and enhanced admin and end-user experiences.
 For a complete list, visit the VMware Horizon 8 2209 Release Notes.

 Horizon contains key components and integrated products that work together and belong together.
 Before we go through the installation, let’s take a brief overview of these components: